Decarbonization

 Initiative(4)

 In addition to electricity, our business processes use heavy oil, coke as a reducing agent, and other energy sources, and we are working to reduce CO2 emissions from these sources.
-One candidate to achieve this is fuel switching.
-Industry is developing technologies for new fuels such as hydrogen and ammonia, and we are also considering their utilization within our Company.
+One option to achieve this is fuel switching.
+Industry is developing technologies for new fuels such as hydrogen and ammonia, and we are also considering their utilization within the Company.

 Initiative(5)